Special Forces and “The New Originals:” A Cautionary Tale

 All of these fears and more washed over the younger Newbies.
 Each of them quietly asked themselves, ‘How long before we become the next Originals?’

-This article first appeared in The Havok Journal 20 June, 2015.
+This first appeared in The Havok Journal June 20, 2015.

 © 2020 The Havok Journal